google/wuffs/doc/note/pixel-formats.md

 Alpha.
 On big-endian systems, that is the `uint32_t 0xBBGGRRAA`.
 On little-endian, `0xAARRGGBB`.

-When the color field (3 bits) encodes multiple options, the transparency field (3 bits) distinguishes them:
+Transparency is encoded in 2 bits:

-- 0 means fully opaque, no extra channels
+- 0 means no alpha channel, fully opaque.
-- 1 means fully opaque, one extra channel (X or K, padding or black).
-- 5 means one extra alpha channel, other channels are non-premultiplied.
+- 1 means an alpha channel, other channels are non-premultiplied.
-- 6 means one extra alpha channel, other channels are     premultiplied.
+- 2 means an alpha channel, other channels are     premultiplied.
-- 7 means one extra alpha channel, binary alpha.
+- 3 means an alpha channel, binary alpha.
-- all other values are reserved.

 Binary alpha means that if a color is not completely opaque, it is completely transparent black.
 As a source pixel format, it can therefore be treated as